Cray-HPE/docs-csm/operations/network/management_network/canu_install_update.md

 # Upgrade Canu

+## Prerequisite

-Before using CANU (CSM Automated Network Utility) to test, validate or configure your network.
-Please ensure that Canu is running on the latest version.
+Before using the CSM Automated Network Utility (CANU) to test, validate, or configure the network, ensure that CANU is running on the latest version.

-   * If Canu is already installed in your system, you can check the canu version with following command:
+If CANU is already installed, then check the CANU version with following command:

 ```text
 canu --version